- How the CPS may find out about a private prosecution

 - there is no particular need for the CPS to take over the prosecution (either to stop or continue with the prosecution).

-In cases where you decide that not taking over a private prosecution after receiving a specific request to intervene is the appropriate course of action, then, unless there are exceptional circumstances, you should write to both the private prosecutor and the defendant explaining the reasons for your decision.
+In cases where it is decided that not taking over a private prosecution after receiving a specific request to intervene is the appropriate course of action, then, unless there are exceptional circumstances, the CPS should write to both the private prosecutor and the defendant explaining the reasons for the decision.

 It should be noted that the Attorney General has the power to enter a nolle prosequi to stay proceedings in the Crown Court at any stage, and may receive such requests to do so in cases where the CPS has decided not to take over a private prosecution.
 In such circumstances, the Attorney General's Office will require a full briefing setting out the reasons for not taking over the private prosecution in order to stop it.

-It may be that the first time you come to learn of a private prosecution is when the case has been committed/sent for trial.
-Committal or sending indicates an acceptance by the court that the prosecution has established a prima facie case, unless there is a material weakening of the evidence which was available to the court at that stage.
+It may be that the first time the CPS comes to learn of a private prosecution is when the case has been allocated/sent for trial.
+Allocation or sending indicates an acceptance by the court that the prosecution has established a prima facie case, unless there is a material weakening of the evidence which was available to the court at that stage.

-In any private prosecution case that is drawn to your attention at this stage, you should follow the principles set out above under the relevant section.
+In any private prosecution case that is drawn to the CPS attention at this stage, the reviewing lawyer should follow the principles set out in the sections above.

 Appeals against conviction